renji18/toll-booth-secure-scan/readme.md

 ```easyocr```
 ```opencv-python```

-You can install these dependencies using pip install -r requirements.txt.
+You can install these dependencies using `pip install -r requirements.txt`.